-Note: External Access and Conferencing policies are defined in the Skype for Business Control Panel.
+Note: External Access, Conferencing, Client and Mobility policies are defined in the Skype for Business Control Panel.

-4.6 User Management
+4.6 User Management on Premises or in Hybrid Deployments

 The User Management page lists all users currently defined within the UMP 365.
 From this list, you can select a user for editing, or to remove them from Skype for Business.
 You can also modify the Call Forwarding settings for Enterprise Voice users.